Wednesday, March 27, 2024

 324-3240418_jiminy-cricket-clicking-his-heels-portable-network-graphics.jpg

 I've been wondering about the future of this blog.
 Is it an asset or a liability?
 Are there people who actually read this blog on a regular basis?
 And if so, do they care about what I have to say about the books I've read?
-After reading my thoughts, brief though they might be, has anyone actually read one of the 100s of books I have commented on simply because the learned about it here?
-If so, have they ever bothered to at least say "thanks" or to tell me how much they enjoyed they enjoyed?
+After reading my thoughts, brief though they might be, has anyone actually read one of the 100s of books I have commented on simply because they learned about it here?
+If so, have they ever bothered to say "thanks" or to tell me how much they enjoyed or didn't enjoy the book?

 TICKETS